Thea White: Career

-Personal life
+Personal life and death

 She had resided in Caldwell.
 She met her husband, Andy White, while acting in the play Goodbye Charlie; they later married in 1983 and remained so until his death in 2015.
 Andy was best known as the man who played drums on The Beatles' first single "Love Me Do".

 White died from an infection at the Cleveland Clinic, on July 30, 2021, at the age of 81.
 She had undergone two liver cancer-related surgeries in the days leading up to her death.